openyurtio/openyurt/docs/tutorial/yurt-tunnel.md

 ### 5. Setup the yurt-tunnel manually

-It is recommended to use `yurtctl` tool to deploy yurt-tunnel components by adding the `--deploy-yurttunnel` option when coverting a Kubernetes cluster.
+It is recommended to use `yurtctl` tool to deploy yurt-tunnel components by adding the `--deploy-yurttunnel` option when converting a Kubernetes cluster.
 For example,
 ```bash
 yurtctl convert --cloud-nodes minikube --provider minikube --deploy-yurttunnel
 ```